-The D2 or “entrepreneur visa” is aimed at those from outside of the EU/EEA/Switzerland that want to start a business or startup in Portugal.
-It isn’t as well-known as the D7 or the Golden Visa, and this is probably due to the fact that the D2 is a little bit more complicated than the other two visas.
+The D2 or “entrepreneur visa” as it’s sometimes called is aimed at those from outside of the EU that want to start a business in Portugal.
+It isn’t as well-known as the D7 or the Golden Visa but, for those that have the drive to start a business in Portugal, it could be your ticket to a new life here.

 With the Golden Visa, the main requirement is that you have sufficient funds to invest in Portugal.
 With the D7, you need to prove that you have sufficient regular income coming into your bank account so as to live in Portugal.
 Those things are generally straightforward and easy to prove.
 Well, relatively speaking.